-Part 2 presents "Culture Specific" Uganda, focusing on unique cultural features of Ugandan society and is designed to complement other predeployment training.
-It applies culture-general concepts to help increase your knowledge of your assigned deployment location.
+complement other predeployment training.
+It applies culture-general concepts to help increase vour knowledge of vour assigned deployment location.

-For further information, visit the Air Force

-Culture and Language Center (AFCLC) website at www.airuniversity.af.edu/AFCLC/ or contact AFCLC's Region Team at AFCLC.Region@us.af.mil.
+For further information. visit the Δir Force Center (AFCLC) website at www.airuniversitv.af.edu/AFCLC/ or contact AFCLC's Region

 Disclaimer: All text is the property of the AFCLC and may not be modified by a change in title, content, or labeling.
 It may be reproduced in its current format with the expressed permission of the AFCLC.
-All photography is provided as a courtesy of the US government, Wikimedia, and other sources as indicated.
+All photography is provided as a courtesy of the US government.
+Wikimedia, and other sources as indicated.
+Please scroll over images to view captions.